 The main drag, Van Brunt Street, has become home to numerous "new Brooklyn" businesses, including restaurants and galleries.
 An "old Brooklyn" business like Sunny's Bar became an icon, and even the subject of a book.

 The giant Ikea arrived, not without controversy, as did the Fairway Market.
+Both today provide fantastic outdoor waterfront space, including a park that memorializes Red Hook's maritime past.
 Developers have floated big, often unresolved plans for remaining parcels of land.
 A community farm involves local youth, as does the Center for Court Innovation,

 But Superstorm Sandy hit the neighborhood, especially the Red Hook Houses, the 1930s housing project that contains the majority of the neighborhood's population, prompting ongoing discussions about how to best recover, and the environmentally just way to rebuild.